SMSpp-Project/tools/README.md

 first command-line copy modifies the first occurrence in the file and so on.

-The module has a compile-time option, commanded by the macro BAREBONES in `chgcfg.cpp`; if activatwd, the produced configuration file will be stripped by all non-necessary comments and comment lines.
+The module has a compile-time option, commanded by the macro BAREBONES in `chgcfg.cpp`; if activated, the produced configuration file will be stripped by all non-necessary comments and comment lines.